learn-with-me/Software-Engineering-Fundamentals/devops/docker.md

 # Docker

+> Docker is an open-source engine that automates the deployment of applications into containers.
+>
 > Docker wants you to be able to build, ship and run distributed applications.
 It give you a standard way to package your software, deploy the software and run the software.
 What goes in the container is up to you.
 >
 > A container management that can consistently run software as long as a containerization system exists.